 Similarly, insert the main drain pipe and connect it with the middle leg of the Tee pipe.
 The whole assembly is merged into one now.

 Undo the bottom pipe from the Tee and bend some Teflon tape at its screw part to secure the leakage.
 Then, place it where it was.
 Now take the wrench and screw up all the nuts and joints of the Tee pipe.

 Step 6: Install the Stopper and Test it.

 Everything is good to go, but the stopper is left.
 Place the stopper at the main drain entrance and screw that up to fit.
-Now you can test the total system, including the stopper.
-I hope everything’s running well.
+Now, you can test the total system, including the stopper.
+I hopeverything’s’s running well.

 That’s how you can install the pop-up drain kits.
 You can install the plunger types following these steps.
 There is just one change in plunger-type installation.
-Make sure to place the plunger exactly at the end of the main drain pipe inside the Tee.
+Place the plunger inside the Tee at the end of the main drain pipe.

 In conclusion, bathtub drain kits are not a complex thing.
-And now that you know its functions, you can easily determine if there’s any problem.
-Also, you’ll be able to take the decision that you can fix that problem or need to call a plumber.
+Now that you know its functions, you can easily determine if there’s any problem.
+Also, you’ll be able to decide whether you can fix that problem or need to call a plumber.

-One last thing, if you’re looking for high-quality and good-looking brass bathtub drain kits… then don’t forget to check Hofen Drain Kits.
+One last thing: if you’re looking for high-quality and good-looking brass bathtub drain kits, Please check Hofen Drain Kits.
 You can order online or direct contact us to place an order from anywhere.